davidacreates/fend-neighborhood-map-vanilla/instructions.md

 - [x] Application utilizes the Google Maps API or another mapping system and at least one non-Google third-party API
 - [x] All data requests are retrieved in an asynchronous manner using either the Fetch API or XMLHttpRequest.
 - [] Data requests that fail are handled gracefully using common fallback techniques (i.e. AJAX error or fail methods).
 'Gracefully' means the user isn’t left wondering why a component isn’t working.
 If an API doesn’t load there should be some visible indication on the page that it didn’t load.
 - [] You should handle errors if the browser has trouble initially reaching the third-party site as well.
 For example, consider a user using your Neighborhood Map, but the user's firewall prevents him/her from accessing the Instagram servers.
+NOTE: use error boundaries and window.gm_authFailure callback function

 ### Interface Design
-- [] All application components render on-screen in a responsive manner.
+- [x] All application components render on-screen in a responsive manner.
-- [] All application components are usable across modern desktop, tablet, and phone browsers.
+- [x] All application components are usable across modern desktop, tablet, and phone browsers.

 ### Accessibility
-- [] Focus is appropriately managed allowing users to noticeably tab through each of the important elements of the page.
+- [x] Focus is appropriately managed allowing users to noticeably tab through each of the important elements of the page.
 Modal or interstitial windows appropriately lock focus.
-- [] Elements on the page use the appropriate semantic elements.
+- [x] Elements on the page use the appropriate semantic elements.
 For those elements in which a semantic element is not available, appropriate ARIA roles are defined.
-- [] All content-related images include appropriate alternate text that clearly describes the content of the image.
+- [x] All content-related images include appropriate alternate text that clearly describes the content of the image.

 ### Offline Use
 - [] When available in the browser, the site uses a service worker to cache responses to requests for site assets.
 Visited pages are rendered when there is no network access.